← back to packet

 Different Gear Mgmt Inc. — federally incorporated June 10, 2025 (Corporations Canada), registered extra-provincially in British Columbia.

+Co-founders/shareholders: Matthew Owchar and Miro Oballa.
 Corporate officers: Matthew Owchar (President), Angela Donna Christensen (Secretary).
 Legal counsel: Taylor Oballa Murray Leyland LLP, Toronto.

 What the company does